Department of Management and Marketing

 Students majoring in Business Administration, Management, or Marketing are encouraged to complete a practicum experience while enrolled in the professional program.
 The practicum prepares students for challenges of the business world through practical experience in their primary area of study.
 Students must consult with their academic advisor and obtain approval prior to enrolling in the practicum.
 Credits will be applied as free electives in the major and do not satisfy any of the professional requirements listed on the curriculum guide.

 Majors outside the College of Business often select a minor in Business Administration.
 A minor in Business Administration requires a minimum of 24 credits.
 At least 12 credits in 300-400 level BUSN, FIN, MGMT, and MRKT courses must be completed at NDSU in the College of Business.
 Prior departmental approval is required for any 300-400 level course not completed at NDSU but used to satisfy the minor requirements.

 Students must earn a 2.50 grade point average that is based on the courses used for the Business Administration minor.
-A minor approval form and an application fee are required.
+A minor approval form is required.
 This minor is not available to students with majors in the College of Business.